zhihangfu/door_schedule/README.md

 ## how to run?

-1. open the autocad drawing containing the door tags (windows will recognise it as the active doc of "AutoCAD.Application").
+1. open the autocad drawing containing the door tags (windows will recognise it as the active doc of "AutoCAD.Application");
-2. run the code.
+2. run the code;
+   - for `.py` version, pre-installation of `win32com.client` package is needed;
+   - for `.exe` version) just double-click and run, dependencies are already packaged;
-3. harvest your data.
+4. harvest your data.